alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     // MATCH: Unwraps the final value.
     // This forces you to handle both cases to get the data out.
-    // Typically used at the API boundary to convert to HTTP 200/400. public TResult Match<TResult>(Func<TSuccess, TResult> ok, Func<TError, TResult> err) {
+    // Typically used at the boundary to convert into a public-facing output (HTTP response, UI state, etc.). public TResult Match<TResult>(Func<TSuccess, TResult> ok, Func<TError, TResult> err) {
         if (IsSuccess)